- Alumni & Donors

-Individual and/or joint tenants may be entitled to housing benefits whether living in an unfurnished or furnished flat, home-stay, or student hall of residence.
+Depending on your personal situation and the type of housing you find, you may be entitled to a housing benefit from the Caisse d’Allocation familiales (CAF).
+You can apply for a benefit whether you live in an unfurnished or furnished flat, home-stay, or student hall of residence.

-- The accommodation must correspond to decent home standards (offer a minimum comfort: water, toilet, heating installations) and have a minimum floor area of 9 sq. metres.
+- The accommodation must correspond to decent housing standards (Act of 13/12/2000) and have a minimum floor area of 9 m2;

-- The tenancy agreement must be in your name or that of your legal guardian, if you are a minor.
-You must not be a relative of the property owner (child or parent).
+- The tenancy agreement or joint tenancy agreement must be in your name, or that of your legal guardian if you are a minor, and must be for over three months;

-- Students from outside the European Economic Zone must hold in their first year an extended-stay visa with residence permit (known as the VS-TS) or the OFII stamp.
+- Students from outside the European Economic Area must hold a student long-stay visa (known as the VLS-TS) and a residence permit or the OFII stamp.

 For an estimate of your benefit entitlement please visit the CAF website (fr.).